Motor Vehicle Accident And Injury Claims Explained

 How does this work?

 Firstly, our panel of car accident solicitors will assess the potential success of your claim.
-If it is strong, they could take your claim under the terms and conditions of their No Win No Fee agreement.
+If it is strong, they could take your claim under the terms and conditions of a specific type of No Win No Fee agreement called a Conditional Fee Agreement (CFA).

 This means that if the claim wins, you pay a success fee to your personal injury solicitor.
 The success fee has a legal cap so you don’t lose a significant amount of your settlement.